10 Best Herbal Teas For Nausea

 Foeniculum vulgare, commonly known as fennel, is a popular herb used in herbal teas to alleviate nausea.

-While generally safe, it is advisable to consult a healthcare provider before using fennel tea, especially during pregnancy or for individuals with existing medical conditions.
+However, it is important to consult a healthcare provider before using fennel tea, especially during pregnancy or for individuals with chronic health conditions.

-Mentha piperita, commonly known as peppermint, is a popular herb used in herbal teas to alleviate nausea.
+Cuminum cyminum, commonly known as cumin, is often used in herbal teas to alleviate nausea due to its digestive stimulating properties.

 glycyrrhiza glabra tea

-Glycyrrhiza glabra, commonly known as licorice root, has been traditionally used in herbal teas to alleviate nausea due to its soothing and anti-inflammatory properties.
+Glycyrrhiza glabra, commonly known as licorice root, has been traditionally used in herbal teas to alleviate nausea due to its soothing properties.

 zingiber officinale tea